gerald1248/kanban-builder/README.md

 Kanban builder
 ==============

-I have to be honest: this as dejectedly niche as it gets.
+A word of warning: this as niche as it gets.
 Imagine, if you will, the following scenario:

-* you want to share a Kanban board with your fellow team members
+* you want to share a Kanban board with your team
 * there's no Trello, Jira, Rally, Dashing, nothing
 * even if you're prepared to put up with a single user spreadsheet your users can't get to it easily